 Another place that I always wanted to visit was The Pinnacles@Duxton.
-It is not your usual tourist attraction, and in fact when I asked my friends who live in Singapore most of them have not been there.
-It is in fact a HDB development - but this is not the normal HDB.
-It was an experiment in creating public housing fit for the 21st Century - complete with generous gardens, sky decks and skybridges.
-There are a total of 7 apartment towers accommodating 1,848 apartments, and was the result of an International design competition which was ultimately won by a local Singaporean firm.
+It is not your usual tourist attraction, and in fact, when I asked my friends who live in Singapore most of them have not been there.
+It is, in fact, a HDB development - but this is not the normal HDB.
+It was an experiment in creating public housing fit for the 21st Century - complete with generous gardens, sky decks and sky bridges.
+There are a total of 7 apartment towers accommodating 1,848 apartments, and was the result of an international design competition which was ultimately won by a local Singaporean firm.

-There were not that many people around - just me a 2 other curious tourists.
+There were not that many people around - just me and 2 other curious tourists.
 The view up there is really good.
 You can walk around the sky deck and see the panoramic views of Singapore.

 When you are up there you will also see the reason why Singapore is such an economic powerhouse - the huge container port is just nearby.